Find Business Schools

 $103,330 Median Salary

-The following table lists how many labor and industrial relations graduations there were in 2020-2021 for each degree level.
+The following table lists how many labor & industrial relations graduations there were for each degree level during the last year for which data was available.

 Education Level Number of Grads